-In 1992, a scenario add-on, called The New Worlds, was released for the Amiga, Atari ST and DOS.
-It features 10 new planets and enemy races, including humans (called Terrans ingame).
-It was succeeded in 1994 by K240 (for the Amiga only) and in 1997 by Fragile Allegiance (for Windows, DOS and Linux).
+In 1992, a scenario add-on, called The New Worlds, was released for the Amiga, Atari ST, and DOS.
+It features 10 new planets and enemy races, including humans (called Terrans in the game).
+It was succeeded in 1994 by K240 (for the Amiga only) and in 1997 by Fragile Allegiance (for Windows, DOS, and Linux).

 Well, I hope you’ve enjoyed the review and I hope you’re handling these rough times well.
 Next time, we’re going to take another look at a popular and beloved genre that is making quite the comeback.
 Until then, keep on playing.